-Low risk.
-Blandford is a small town with highly engaged and enthusiastic leaders and stakeholders.
+Medium risk.
+Chester is a small town with highly engaged and enthusiastic leaders who have exemplified strong capacity related to the promotion of walkability in the Village Center and beyond.
 Government is very close to a large number of residents, and many people have a big stake in the successful completion of this project.
+Stakeholders include advocates for the recreation and fitness, arts and culture, history, business, and nonprofit communities.